little-chef/intergas-xtreme-monitor/README.md

 * https://gathering.tweakers.net/forum/list_messages/2056344
 * https://theintergasshop.co.uk/content/181-intergas-boiler-manuals -> IDS X Range Software

-# Why is the ESP8266 NodeMCU not supported
+# Why is the ESP8266 NodeMCU not supported anymore
 The monitor adds a lot of sensors to the Home-Assistant dashboard.
 The ESP8266 will run into memory fragmentation issues that impacts its stability.
 Also, the webserver cannot be enabled and OTA updates go very slow and will result